blackburn32/What-is-Thy-Offering/EVENTS.md

             "ancient_sage": {
                 faith: 0.5,    // Reduces faith impact by 50% (good for disasters)
                 food: 0.5,     // Reduces food impact by 50%
-                gold: 0.5      // Reduces gold impact by 50%
+                relics: 0.5      // Reduces relics impact by 50%
             }
         },